 Here you will have to replace C:\RepairSource\Windows with the location of your repair source.

 If you are running Windows 7 or Windows Vista, after running the System File Checker, you should use the System Update Readiness Tool to repair Windows Update.

-2] If this does not help, create a new User Account and see if that works for you.
+Create a new User Account and see if that works for you.